 Meditating while kneeling is also an option.
 In Japan, the seiza pose is a popular Zen Buddhist meditation posture that involves kneeling on a mat.
 The use of a pillow, cushion or meditation bench under the buttocks helps support the spine and takes pressure off of the knees.

 There are many reasons why you may prefer sitting on a chair – comfort, flexibility, sore knees, mobility, etc. This posture is comfortable since it doesn’t strain the knees or legs.
 It’s best to sit up straight rather than lean on the chair since this promotes alignment.
 Place the feet flat on the floor about a foot or so apart.
 Here again it’s better if the hips are a bit higher than the thighs and knees, and you shouldn’t be slouching.
 A thin cushion under the buttocks and/or pillow between the chair and the small of your back can help.

 Another advantage of this posture is that you can easily spend a few minutes meditating at your desk, in the subway or on a park bench without attracting undue attention.
 Curiously, Buddhist texts represent the Buddha of the future seated on a chair.

 - Corpse pose

-Whichever Buddhist meditation pose you choose, ensure that you’re comfortable.
+Whichever Buddhist meditation posture you choose, ensure that you’re comfortable.
 It’s better to maintain a comfortable posture for 15 minutes than to endure a whole hour of pain.
-Why not check out the Mindworks: Guided Meditation App while at it?
-You’ll benefit from an array of meditation resources and daily meditations to help you grow.
+And check out the Mindworks: Guided Meditation App while you’re at it!
+You’ll find Take Your Seat and many other Guided Meditation instructions available on the App.
+You’ll also benefit from an array of meditation resources and daily meditations to help you grow into your practice.